uutzinger/gearVRC/README.md

 Since the device is connected now you will need to `disconnect 2C:BA:BA:2E:17:DB` because:

 ***You can not run this software if bluetoothctl or any other device is already connected to the gearVR Controller!***

+A module was added that detects wether the gearVR Controller is already connected in the system.
+It runs bluetoothctl info command and executes disconnect command if necessary.
+Bluetoothctl is not available on Windows.

 ### Calibration
 For calibration please check freeIMUCal in my repositories.